romainmenke/postcss-random-pastel-colors/README.md

 ## Conclusion

-There is no conclusion here as this wan't scientific research. :D<br>
+There is no conclusion here as this wasn't scientific research. :D<br>
 I just typed stuff and a program wrote replies.